 7. How many people work in EWB-Ar?

-8. Why do you promote voluntary wor?
+8. Why does EWB-Ar promote voluntary work?

-EWB-Ar promotes voluntary work with the aim of creating a space for community participation, with the idea that taking part in this kind of projects generates a special incidence and makes it possible to have future professionals who are familiar with the concept of sustainable human development.
+EWB-Ar promotes voluntary work with the aim of creating a space for community participation, with the idea that taking part in this kind of projects generates a special impact and makes it possible to have future professionals who are familiar with the concept of sustainable human development.

 9. How is the organization financed?

 Most part of the funding comes from donors who make monthly contributions.
 We also receive support from professional councils, universities, and associations interested in sustainable development.
 For each project, different sources of funding are used.

 10. Does EWB-Ar receive donations from private companies?

 There are some companies that make specific contributions for the projects.
 Some of these companies provide construction profiles and electric materials for the construction of the projects; some others provide the place for stockpiling materials or they contribute with expenses and insurance for the volunteers.

 11. ¿What type of projects do you carry out?